OSGeo/ogc-cite-runner/docs/running-as-github-action.md

     The information below is ony relevant if you wish to learn about the internals of the cite-runner GitHub action.

-The GitHub action is implemented as a [composite action] in which the most relevant steps consist of calling cite-runner as a standalone CLI application.
+The GitHub action is implemented as a [composite action:material-open-in-new:]{: target="blank_" } in which the most relevant steps consist of calling cite-runner as a standalone CLI application.
 Brief overview of the execution flow:

 1. Install uv and set up Python
 2. Install cite-runner